Howard S. McDonald: Importance of religious studies

 McDonald became president of BYU in 1945.
-At McDonald's request, he had meetings directly with the board of trustees, not receiving their instructions through a commissioner of church schools.
-Unlike with his previous administrative roles, the board of trustees wanted more input over the details of administration compared to the boards of public school districts, who were happy to defer administrative details to McDonald.
-Additionally, the board selected McDonald as president because they believed he could bring a stronger religious emphasis to the school with his ecclesiastical leadership background.
-Initially the board of trustees asked McDonald to prepare to close BYU, but McDonald convinced them of the LDS Church's need for BYU.
-Joseph Fielding Smith was particularly concerned with the education of institute teachers, which he felt was best done at a church-owned institution.
+He communicated directly with the board of trustees, rather than receiving instructions through a commissioner of church schools.
+Unlike with his previous administrative roles, the board of trustees sought more direct input over administrative details.
+The board selected McDonald as president to emphasize religious leadership at the school.
+While the board initially considered closing the university, McDonald advocated for its continued operation and convinced the trustees of the institution's value to the church.

-Religious studies at BYU were a great source for seminary instruction materials and training for seminary teachers.
+Religious studies at BYU provided materials and training for seminary instruction. materials and training for seminary teachers.
 However, religious instructors had previously focused on encouraging students to live righteous lives rather than on intellectually engaging with religious ideas.
 John A. Widtsoe advised against forming a graduate school separate from the rest of BYU, stating there were fears that an overly scholarly school of divinity could create unorthodox graduates.
 In 1949, the board of trustees approved a master of theology degree and encouraged graduates to study elsewhere for their doctorate.